Rio restarts soccer league next to field hospital for COVID

 All athletes had to go through a disinfection booth to be sprayed with sanitizer upon their arrival.
 They also had their temperatures taken by health staff.

 Everyone except the players had to wear masks on the pitch.
+Replacements also had to abide by social distancing recommendations, with empty seats between players sitting on the bench.

+Rio soccer authorities said there would be no mixed zones after the match for players to speak to the press, also following health recommendations.

 AP sports writer Mauricio Savarese reported from Sao Paulo.